Sunday, December 31, 2006

-I went to three different stores and didn't use one drop of gas and I didn't have to search for, or squeeze into, a single parking space, nor did I get shoved around by that frosty wind while winding through the back 40 of the parking lot.
+I visited three different stores and didn't use one drop of gas nor did I and I search for, or squeeze into, a single parking space, or get shoved around by that frosty wind while winding through the back 40 of the parking lot.

 I was the only person I saw in each store.
-It was blessedly quiet and I didn't hear any screaming children, yelling parents or Christmas Muzak.
+Blessedly quiet, I didn't hear any screaming children, yelling parents or Christmas Muzak.
 I even drank coffee while I browsed the shelves.

 The stores had exactly what I wanted, everything was in stock.

 Always the very first person in line at the check-out, I never waited in long lines resembling a type of purgatory.
 Nope!